What is reflux?

 - Is vomiting large amounts or also has diarrhoea.

-- Is vomiting blood or bile.
+- Is vomiting blood or bile (dark green fluid).

-- Has slow weight gain.
+- Has poor weight gain.

 - Has persistent regurgitation after 18 months of age.